Edouard-Legoupil/unhcr_pagedown/README.md

 # unhcRstyle

+## Content

-A package with all necessary elements to implement UNHCR Brand style:
+A package with all necessary elements to quickly implement UNHCR Brand style in your reports:

  1. Adjusted [ggplot2 __themes__](https://ggplot2.tidyverse.org/reference/theme.html) for:
    * bar chart,